mslugocki/bayesfit/README.rst

 - Unit tests on all functions have been updated, and a coverage report (badge above) has been posted on the BayesFit read me page.
 - Added additional safeguards for using options that are not permitted have been added.

-Link to v2.0 in PyPI archive (coming soon)
+Link to v2.0 in PyPI archive (https://pypi.org/project/bayesfit/)

 --------------------------------------------------